Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

   chunk_output_type: console
 ---

 # Summary

 This file aims to keep track of how microbiome samples from the PSF experiment were pre-processed.
+This document was mainly written by Marcela Aragon and Kris de Kreek but gathers tips and tricks given by Pedro Beschoren da Costa and Roland Berdager from WUR, as well as several online resources.

 # Why doing this?

 The reason for using a super computer or High Performance Computer -HPC for short- is that pre-processing of (lots of) microbiome samples requires high computational power which often is not available with normal PCs or laptops.
 Thus, to make it faster (and doable) we need to make use of an HPC.
-WUR has its own HPC which is called **"Anunna"**, people who run the HPC at WUR have made a [Wiki][https://wiki.anunna.wur.nl/index.php/Main_Page] available for users which contains a lot of information.
+WUR has its own HPC which is called **"Anunna"**, people who run the HPC at WUR have made a [Wiki](https://wiki.anunna.wur.nl/index.php/Main_Page) available for users which contains a lot of information.

-MiSeq data is usually pre-processed with the [Qiime2 pipeline ][https://docs.qiime2.org/2022.8/], for this, Pedro Beschoren has already adapted this Qiime2 workflow to be used in the HPC.
-If your samples were sequenced with MiSeq you can have a look at his [GitHub repository][https://github.com/PedroBeschoren/WUR_HPC_Annuna] instead.
+MiSeq data is usually pre-processed with the [Qiime2 pipeline](https://docs.qiime2.org/2022.8), for this, Pedro Beschoren has already adapted this Qiime2 workflow to be used in the HPC.
+If your samples were sequenced with MiSeq you can have a look at his [GitHub repository](https://github.com/PedroBeschoren/WUR_HPC_Annuna) instead.

 If, however, your samples were sequenced with NovaSeq the story changes.

 # Working in the HPC: Anunna

 Making use of an HPC is tricky, as it works on **Linux** as an operating system and requires that you use a terminal/command line (**Shell**) with a completely new language to ask for what you want.
 As I understand, the HPC works with **Bash** which is just a type of command line interpreter (language) that runs in the Shell (?).

-# Access to Anunna
+## Access to Anunna

 Before going too technical, if you need to use Anunna from WUR you first need to ask for access as there are costs involved with using it.
 To do this you'll need to send an email to a staff member from Anunna stating that:

 1.  you have permission from your manager/supervisor
 2.  your WUR user account and,
 3. Your project number.

 ![email to ask Anunna access](images/access_anunna_email.jpg)

-Always check the Anunna wiki (https://wiki.anunna.wur.nl/index.php/Main_Page) for more updated instructions.
+Always check the Anunna wiki (<https://wiki.anunna.wur.nl/index.php/Main_Page>) for more updated instructions.

 ```bash